-In Spring 2018, I am teaching CS274B: Learning in Graphical Models.
+In Fall 2018, I am teaching CS177: Applications of Probability in CS.

 Bayesian nonparametric (BNP) models define distributions on infinite-dimensional spaces of functions, partitions, or other combinatorial structures.
 They lead to flexible, data-driven unsupervised learning algorithms, and models whose internal structure continually grows and adapts to new observations.

 Graphical models enable scalable probabilistic modeling by decomposing complex distributions into local interactions.
 This graduate course explores state-of-the-art variational and Monte Carlo methods for statistical learning with probabilistic graphical models.